Adobe-Marketing-Cloud-Apps/aem-mobile-hybrid-reference/README.md

 When deploying an existing hybrid app for production it should be wrapped in an AEM package to simplify versioning and deployment.
 An additional content package is included with this sample which will wrap the existing ionic app into the correct JCR structure.
-Undesireable results may occur when installing this package to a server instance that previously imported the app via drag and drop.
+Undesirable results may occur when installing this package to a server instance that previously imported the app via drag and drop.

     cd aem-mobile-hybrid-reference/aem-package
     mvn -PautoInstallProduction clean install